CeramaCil - N

 Since silicon nitride ball bearings (left) are harder than metal, contact with the bearing track is reduced resulting in up to 80% less friction and a service life between three to ten times longer than steel.

-They also afford higher corrosion resistance and allow higher temperature operation.
-Silicon nitride ball bearings can be found in high end automotive bearings, industrial bearings, wind turbines, bicycles, rollerblades and skateboards.
+They afford higher corrosion resistance and allow higher temperature operation.
+Silicon nitride ball bearings can be found in high-end automotive bearings, industrial bearings, wind turbines, bicycles, rollerblades and skateboards.